-Keio Plaza Hotel hosts a special exhibition of the Japanese traditional performing art called Noh in cooperation with the National Noh Theatre, which commemorates the 35th anniversary of its founding in September.
-It focuses on the stories about tragic women and their love and jealousy.
+Keio Plaza Hotel hosts a special exhibition of the Japanese traditional performing art called Noh in cooperation with the National Noh Theatre.
+It focuses on the stories about Heike Monogatari, or The Tale of Heike, which is a historical epic poetry that portrays the rise and fall of the Taira Family (Heike).
 Traditional carved wooden Noh masks, intricately woven Noh costumes, and other related artistic props are displayed.

 Noh Demonstration in the Lobby (Complimentary)

 The unique opportunity to see the classic stage art up close will be during a free Noh demonstration in the Main Lobby.
-In this short 20 minutes demonstration, Teruhisa Ohshima of the Kitaryu School of “Noh” will perform these complimentary performances and provide commentary on “Noh”.
+In this short 20 minutes demonstration, Tsunao Yamal of the Komparu School of “Noh” will perform these complimentary performances and provide commentary on “Noh”.